TeachBooks/Sphinx-Code-Examples/README.md

-# Examples with executable code
+# Examples with executable code and visuals

 ## Introduction

-This Sphinx extension provides an interface to examples with executable code.
+This Sphinx extension provides an interface to examples with executable code and visuals.

 This extension includes code adapted from [sphinx-exercise](https://github.com/executablebooks/sphinx-exercise).

 ## Installation
-To install the Sphinx-Code-Examples, follow these steps:
+To install the Sphinx-Code-Examples extension, follow these steps:

 **Step 1: Install the Package**